bjornmeansbear/lectureScripts/WhatIsSGD.md

 This line of design problem solving is limited in its ability to exact meaningful change.
 It tackles end result outcomes; but doesn’t wholeheartedly embrace “that all life should flourish.”
 Negative effects can be minimized — but is just focusing on resource efficiencies enough?
 Making choices purely around resource use might make “less bad” regular graphic design, but it doesn’t necessarily make for sustainable graphic design.

+> ### Aside 1
+>
+> Reduction as a design strategy.
+Taking one starting point and attempting to reduce colors, forms, coverage, etc.
+>
+> Include Make/UnMake graphics?

+> ### Aside 2
+>
+> Sustainability.
+Experimental letterforms made using 000letter <http://kielm.land/>. playing around w/ idea of minimal line width and general scale for saving both space and ink coverage.

 ## Ideological, Critical, Beautiful

 Anthony Dunne and Fiona Raby write in their 2001 book Design Noir: The Secret Life of Objects that “all design is ideological, the design process is informed by values based on a specific world view.”‡5 If our world view is the welfare of all life, then how does that shift what and how we graphic design?